yangjing6688/testcases/README.md

 To use Docker containers with all of the tools for AutoIQ and extAuto installed, follow the instructions found [Here (in GitHub)](https://github.com/extremenetworks/econ-automation-framework/tree/main/vm_env/docker).

 # Test Case Creation Guidlines

 Now that your development IDE is installed you can start to explore the Automation Framework.
-[Here (in GitHub)](doc/Test_Suite_Creation_Guidlines.md) is a guide that will help you understand the layout and design for you tests.
+[Here (in GitHub)](doc/Test_Suite_Creation_Guidlines.md) is a guide that will help you understand the layout and design for your tests.

 # Advanced Framework Features

 ## Special Low Level API Keyword args

-There are special variables that you can pass into the low level keywords that will alter the behaivor the the keywords.
+There are special variables that you can pass into the low level keywords that will alter the behaivor of the keywords.
 Items like ignore failure or wait funtionality.
 See details [here (in GitHub)](doc/KeywordArguments.md)